PSJorgensen/real-world-economics/real-world-economics-outline.md

-    in Africa to bring the country out of poverty (Kates and Dasgupta 2007). **Median voter theorem** However, a study from 2014 (Gilens and Page 2014) raises the question about the influence of concentration of wealth in developed nations on sustainability transitions in Western democracies.
-Thus, Gilens (Gilens and Page 2014) showed how voting behavior of elected politicians tended to align more closely with interested of financial actors, than interests of the public as hypothesized by the median voter theorem (*check statement*).
-This has potentially important implications for research on sustainaibility transitions at the national lelvel.
+    in Africa to bring the country out of poverty (Kates and Dasgupta 2007). **Median voter theorem** However, a study from 2014 (Gilens and Page 2014) raises the question about the influence of concentration of wealth on democracy and potential sustainability transitions also in Western democracies.
+Thus, Gilens (Gilens and Page 2014) showed that "economic elites and organized groups representing business interests have substantial independent impacts on US government policy while average citizens have little or no impact", the latter observation contrary to the prediction of the median voter theorem. *The degree to which these findings can be transferred to most developed nations or in some way can be explained by macroeconomic indicators such as the concentration of wealth will have important implications for sustainability science in particular with regard to the role of democracy in models of how to achieve transitions to for global sustainability*.

--   **General importance for sustainability science** Such questions are of clear interested to sustainabliity science and research on global sustainablity.
-For example, what are the implications for the likelihood of sustainability transitions?
-If decision makers make choice in the interest of their financiers instead of in the interest of their electorate, may this either increase or decrease the likelihood and speed of sustainablity transitions wanted by the electorate?
-These recent research advances offer important specific questions for sustainability science to integrate with and more generally identifies economics research on the concentration wealth and the research on political economy as priorities for integration.

-    -   A study from 2014 have documented how the role of campaign financing in US politics may lead to in-validation of long held theories of political science, such as the median voter theorem (Gilens and Page 2014).
-Similar ongoing studies are documenting how the probability of getting elected is correlated with the amount of campaing funds raised [**Cite Tom Ferguson research**].
--   **Regulatory caputre** Related lines of research in public administration deals with the concept of "regulatory capture", which describes the situation why regulatory institutions act in favor of the entities they are supposed to regulate instead of the public interest they have been instituted to carry out (Zinn 2002).
-The regulated has more financial resources available than the regulator, this financial inequality may present some moral challenges for sound decision-making in regulators (Ferguson and Johnson 2010).
-    Cases where this concept has been proposed in the USA are the state and municipal-level implementations of federal regulations such as the Endangered Species Act (Botello-Samson 2010a) and Surface Mining Act (Botello-Samson 2010b).
-Other recent examples with relation to the environment include off-shore driling, in Israel (Portman 2014) and the US (in Alaska and the Mexican Gulf Unger 2008; Shapiro 2012) as well as approval of Genetically Modified Organisms in the United States (Hiatt and Park 2010; Hosmer 2013), often contrasted with the public scepticism reflected in regulatory hesitance of GMO's and biotecnology in the EU (Ostrovsky 2007).
-Relevant cross-country questions for sustainability science ask whether vested interests have a larger influence on the trajectory of publicly supported pathways for sustainability transitions in more unequal nations or whether these phenomena are rare unique cases or nearly universal.

-    -   A recent cross-national study shows the interesting pattern that regulatory styles are more similar between countries at any given point time than within a country over time (Newman and Howlett 2014). *Implications for sustainability / socio-ecological models?*
+-   **Regulatory caputre** In public administration, "regulatory capture" describes the situation where regulatory institutions act in favor of the entities they are supposed to regulate instead of the public interest they have been instituted to enact (Zinn 2002, Livermore and Revesz (2012)).
+Although the origins of capture-like regulatory behavior can be hard to identify (Shapiro 2012), regulated entities often have more financial resources available than the regulator and the job security of the regulator might in the end depend on the economic activity of the regulated.
+This economic inequality may present some moral challenges for sound regulatory decision-making (Ferguson and Johnson 2010).
+Cases where capture has been proposed to influence decision making on enviromental sustainability inlude the implementations of federal regulations such as the Endangered Species Act (Botello-Samson 2010a) and Surface Mining Act (Botello-Samson 2010b) in the United States and off-shore drilling in Israel (Portman 2014) and the US (in Alaska and the Mexican Gulf Unger 2008; Shapiro 2012).
+Further the regulation of Genetically Modified Organisms in the United States (Hiatt and Park 2010; Hosmer 2013) is often contrasted with the public scepticism reflected in regulatory hesitance of GMO's and biotecnology in the EU (Ostrovsky 2007), which may partially be related to a great risk of capture in the US.
+A recent cross-national study found that "regulatory regimes have similar developmental patterns over time, although the time spent at each stage in the process can vary significantly according to unique domestic factor" (Newman and Howlett 2014). *Implications for sustainability / socio-ecological models?*

-    -   If states do not find ways to increase their capacities then PTAs are likely to become much greater drivers of health inequities (Walls, Smith, and Drahos 2015).

 -   **Media control** The degree to which sustainability transitions have public support may depend on the degree to which the public is